Cloud-based ERPs like Dynamics 365 are at the heart of any digital transformation.

 Upgrading the tech stack is, of course, a key part of transformation.
 But, so is modernizing your organization’s processes, culture, business models, and workflows.
-All things that happen the ERP.
+All things that happen in the ERP.

 But, we should mention that “digital transformation” isn’t a specific strategy.
 It’s an ongoing process that uses technology to improve business offerings, operations, and outcomes.

 So, if you’re implementing a solution like D365, you’ll want to set it up so that you can add new capabilities and adapt business processes to take advantage of many future transformations.

 In these next few sections, we’ll go over some of the more specific ways that ERPs support digital transformation.

 Advanced analytics, business intelligence (BI), and visual reporting tools are all essential to any transformation effort.
 These capabilities allow you to leverage data to drive specific outcomes.

 According to Sreepathy Nagarajan, Practice Director, F&O, “Data is the new gold.
 Today, data literacy is a prerequisite for achieving growth.
 Data mining and real-time analytics are crucial for competing in today’s economy.”

 Senior executives track high-level KPIs—across all business areas.
 Then, they use those insights to define the business strategy and make decisions that can have a significant impact on the bottom line.